 • Part D copays with Extra Help: capped at the federal LIS maximum

-For a typical beneficiary, SLMB saves the full annual Part B premium plus a substantial Part D Extra Help savings.
-For comparison, the same beneficiary on QMB would also have the Part B deductible and Part B coinsurance covered by Medicaid, for additional annual savings.
+For a typical beneficiary, SLMB saves the full $2,435 annual Part B premium and, through automatic Extra Help, eliminates the Part D premium (the 2026 national base is $38.99/month, about $468 a year) and the Part D deductible on top of it.
+That is roughly $2,900 a year the household keeps, before counting the drug-copay reduction.
+For comparison, the same beneficiary on QMB would also have the $283 Part B deductible and the 20% Part B coinsurance covered by Medicaid, for additional annual savings.

 Georgia Implementation